Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 - Brown's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- The Heat are the 28th-ranked team in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.
+- The Heat are the 28th-ranked team in the league at allowing threes, conceding 13.1 made 3-pointers per game.

 Jaylen Brown vs. the Heat